 In sum, Oracle Marketing Cloud engaged Corporate Visions with three primary challenges in mind, each of which they needed to address (and fast): message unification, certification, and evolution.

-Oracle Marketing Cloud leveraged Corporate Visions’ Power Positioning with Whiteboard Deliverables to develop a distinct message and framework for its solution, fulfilling its three-pronged goal of establishing message unification, creating a certification and learning process, and ensuring their new sales and marketing message was defensible, industry-shaping, and had long-term viability.
+Oracle Marketing Cloud leveraged Corporate Visions’ Create Value Messages and Create Value Messages Whiteboards to develop a distinct message and framework for its solution, fulfilling its three-pronged goal of establishing message unification, creating a certification and learning process, and ensuring their new sales and marketing message was defensible, industry-shaping, and had long-term viability.

 According to McNabb, when the goal for the market message you’re trying to create is as ambitious as inventing a framework for a rapidly evolving industry, you need someone to challenge your own internal notions about what message can and should be.